musharraf10/OMNITAAS_ASSESSMENT/README.md

-Here is a **clean, professional README** you can put in your GitHub repo.
-It is simple but looks good for a technical assignment.

-You can create a file named **`README.md`** in the root of your project and paste this.

----

 # React + Node.js Login Application

-## Project Overview
+## Description

+This project was built as part of a **Full-Stack Developer Technical Test**.
-This project is a simple full-stack **Login Application** built using **React (Vite) for the frontend** and **Node.js with Express for the backend**.
+It is a simple login application using **React (frontend)** and **Node.js with Express (backend)**.

-The application allows users to enter their username and password, validates the credentials through a backend API, and redirects the user to a Welcome page upon successful login.
+The application validates user credentials through an API and redirects the user to a Welcome page after successful login.

 ---

-# Tech Stack

-### Frontend
+## Technologies Used

+**Frontend**

 - React (Vite)
 - React Hooks
 - Axios
 - React Router

-### Backend
+**Backend**

 - Node.js
 - Express.js
 - CORS
-- REST API

 ---

-# Features
+## Features

 - Login page with username and password
-- Backend API for credential validation
+- Backend API for login validation
-- Navigation to Welcome page after successful login
+- Redirect to Welcome page on successful login
-- Error message for incorrect credentials
+- Error message for invalid credentials
-- Username remembered using LocalStorage
+- Username remembered using localStorage
-- Proper HTTP status codes

 ---

-# Login Credentials
+## Test Credentials

-Use the following credentials to test the application:

 ```
 Username: admin